 Especially alarming is the rate of thyroid cancer among children.
-The NCI publication Cancer Incidence and Survival among Children and Adolescents: United States SEER Program 1975-1995 has reported that the most prevalent carcinomas in American children and adolescents younger than 20 years was thyroid carcinoma at 35.5 percent--more prevalent than the highly publicized melanomas (30.9 percent).
+The NCI publication Cancer Incidence and Survival among Children and Adolescents: United States SEER Program 1975-1995 has reported that the most prevalent carcinoma in American children and adolescents younger than 20 years was thyroid carcinoma at 35.5 percent—more prevalent than the highly publicized melanomas (30.9 percent).
 Approximately 75 percent of the thyroid carcinomas occurred in adolescents 15 to 19 years of age.

-What is Causing This Epidemic?
+What Is Causing This Epidemic?

 While more research needs to be done, it is generally accepted that diet plays a major role in thyroid health.
-For decades we have known that low iodine intake leads to low thyroid function and eventually to goiter.
+For decades, we have known that low iodine intake leads to low thyroid function and eventually to goiter.
 Iodized salt was intended to solve this problem, but it has not been the answer.
 There are a number of foods known as goitrogens that block iodine.
-Two goitrogens are quite prevalent in the American diet--peanuts and peanut butter and soybeans used most often in prepared foods as textured vegetable protein (a refined soy food) and soybean oil.
+Two goitrogens are quite prevalent in the American diet—peanuts, peanut butter and soybeans used most often in prepared foods as textured vegetable protein (a refined soy food) and soybean oil.

 The rise of industrialization, corporate farming, and mass production of food has drastically changed our food supply from what our ancestors ate.
 Many studies show the detrimental effects of refined sugars and grains on our health.
 These foods are very taxing on the thyroid gland, and we consume them in large quantities.